PythonDeveloper29042/AutoShutdown_EN/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Inquiries
 If you have any questions, feel free to open an issue or contact me at [here](mailto:pythondeveloper.29042@outlook.com).
+Tel: +86 157-9657-9703

 ## Conclusion
 Thanks for using this program!
 I hope you find it useful.
 If you have any suggestions or feedback, feel free to let me know.